sapi/tkvis/README.md

 A visual indication of four key pack arguments (`side`, `anchor`, `fill`, and `expand`) is displayed below the listbox.

 On the right, the actual position of the widget and its parent are shown.
-In addition, any wasted space from the geometry manager is highlighted.
+In addition, any wasted space from the geometry manager is highlighted (the dark red colour in the above image).
 This is useful for detecting bugs which arise from, for example, mixing `side` arguments to pack.

 ### Hosted App